jekirl/poketrainer/README.md

 # Please do not sell the bot, or use it to sell accounts/power leveling or what have you.
-If you really can't help yourself from trying to make money on it, please donate a portion of your proffits to [Kiva](https://www.kiva.org/).
+If you really can't help yourself from trying to make money on it, please donate a portion of your profits to [Kiva](https://www.kiva.org/).
 ## To the people that have done so already (heard from quite a few already), thank you for making the world a better place.

 ----